An Analysis of Ensemble Sampling

 Instead of the posterior distribution, ES maintains an ensemble of statistically plausible models that can be updated in an efficient incremental manner.
 The corresponding discrete distribution represents an approximation to the posterior distribution.
 At the start of each timestep, a model is sampled uniformly from the ensemble and an action is selected to optimize expected reward with respect to the sampled model.
 Each model is initially sampled from the prior distribution and evolves through an updating process that adapts to observations and random perturbations.

 While a growing literature \citep{NIPS2016_8d8818c8,TSTutorial,osband2018randomized,lu2018efficient,osband2019deep,Dwaracherla2020Hypermodels,osband2022neural} presents applications of ES, there has been no rigorous theory that ensures desirable behavior similar to that enjoyed by TS.
-A regret bound for ES applied to the linear bandit is provided by \citet{NIPS2017_49ad23d1}, but a flaw in the associated analysis has brought this result into question.
+A regret bound for ES applied to linear-Gaussian bandits is provided by \citet{NIPS2017_49ad23d1}, but a flaw in the associated analysis has brought this result into question.
 Since the publication of that paper, several researchers have tried to remedy the analysis or otherwise establish performance guarantees for ES, but these efforts have gone without success.

 We offer in this paper the first rigorous regret analysis of ES.
-Like \citet{NIPS2017_49ad23d1}, we study ES applied to the linear bandit.
+Like \citet{NIPS2017_49ad23d1}, we study ES applied to linear-Gaussian bandits.
 This serves as a simple sanity check for the approach.
 We establish a Bayesian regret bound (Theorem~\ref{thm:ES regret}) that consists of two terms.
 The first term is identical to a Bayesian regret bound established for TS.
-The second term accounts for posterior distribution mismatch and can be made arbitrarily small by increasing the ensemble size.
+The second term accounts for posterior mismatch and can be made arbitrarily small by increasing the ensemble size.
 Our analysis leverages information-theoretic concepts and novel analytic techniques that may prove useful beyond the scope of this paper.

-As a stepping stone in our analysis, we establish a general Bayesian regret bound that applies to {\it any} learning algorithm applied to a linear bandit (Theorem~\ref{thm:ATS regret}).
-In particular, this regret bound is based on the Hellinger distance between the action selection distribution of the learning algorithm and the posterior distribution of the optimal action at each time step.
-We believe that this Bayesian regret bound is of independent interest and might be useful in analyzing other learning algorithms, such as other approximate TS algorithms, in the future.
+As a stepping stone in our analysis, we establish a general Bayesian regret bound that applies to {\it any} learning algorithm for linear bandits (Theorem~\ref{thm:ATS regret}).
+In particular, this regret bound is based on the Hellinger distance between the action-selection distribution specified by the learning algorithm and the posterior distribution of the optimal action at each timestep.
+We believe that this regret bound is of independent interest and might be useful in analyzing other learning algorithms, such as other approximate TS algorithms.